Modern messaging: Running your own XMPP server

 Use TLS for server-to-server (s2s) connections.

-|
+| |

 The listners

-.
-Only one request handler is attached to port 5280
+All of them listen on port 5443.
+Only one request handler is attached to port 5280, the /.well-known/acme-challenge.

-|
+| |

-|
+| |

 Enable file uploads

-Enabling file uploads is done with mod_http_upload
+Enabling file uploads is done with mod_http_upload.

 First, create a folder where the uploads should be stored.

-|
+| |

 Now update the ejabberd configuration like this:

-|
+| |

-The allowed file upload size is defined in the max_size
+The allowed file upload size is defined in the max_size param and is set to 10MB.

 Make sure, to delete uploaded files in a reasonable amount of time via cronjob.
 This is an example of a cronjob, that deletes files that are older than 1 week.

-|
+| |

 Registration